Lofty Questions To Build Self-Confidence And Self-Esteem: A Little-Known Technique

 Becoming more confident doesn’t happen overnight; it takes time to develop.
 But once it does, the results are incredible.

 Self-confidence is not something you are born with.
 Instead, it is a mindset you can build up over time through consistent positive reinforcement and repetition of positive self-talk.
-Also, self-confidence comes from knowledge, practice and a sense of identity.
+Also, confidence comes from knowledge, practice and a sense of identity.

 While there are different ways to develop self-confidence, asking lofty questions is a little-known technique that can help you change your mindset about yourself and boost your confidence.
 If you lack confidence and need a quick boost, lofty questions will be the perfect tool to build your self-confidence and self-esteem and to help you feel better about yourself.